1st - 6th Grade

 Music Therapy and Drama - Students participate in music appreciation, relaxation techniques, and sound and rhythm activities.
 Students are also provided an opportunity to participate in seasonal show productions.
 The Annual DA Talent Show provides students an opportunity to display their talents to the general public.
 Private music lessons are also available.

-Field Trips - Students are given opportunities to take several field trips throughout the school year.
-Students have enjoyed trips to the Dallas Arboretum and Botanical Gardens, the Omni Theatre, Museum of Nature and Science, The Mint, the Dallas World Aquarium, Dallas Children's Theater, Old City Park, the Dallas and Ft.
-Worth Zoos, Highland Park Planetarium, among many others.
+Special Activities - Students take several field trips throughout the school year.
+Students have enjoyed trips to the Dallas Arboretum and Botanical Gardens, the Perot Museum of Nature and Science, RISD’s Enterprise City, Museum of Nature and Science, the Dallas World Aquarium, Heritage Village, Trinity River Audubon Center, Klyde Warren Park, George Bush Presidential Library, SPARK!, SMU Brown Bag Dance Series, the Greek Food Festival, Dallas Children's Theater, the Dallas Zoo, the Frisco RoughRiders Ballpark, among many others.
+In addition to field trips, students participate in numerous on-campus special events and activities.